TomSchimansky/CustomTkinter/Readme.md

 ### CTkButton with images
 It's also possible to put an image on a CTkButton.
 You just have to pass a PhotoImage object to the CTkButton with the argument ``image``.
+If you want no text at all you have to set ``text=""`` or with the ``compound`` option you can specify how to position both the text and image at once.
 You can find an example program ( /simple_test_images.py ), where I created two buttons with a bell and a settings image on them: